salmagouda/data-engineering-capstone/README.md

 ```bash
 terraform destroy
 ```
-**IMPORTANT**: This line uses when you are done with the whole project.
+**IMPORTANT**: This line is used when you are done with the whole project.

 7. `cd` into the mage directory
 8. Rename `dev.env` to simply `.env`.